scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 To prepare training data for parking lot segmentation, we first generate polygons from OpenStreetMap tags [2]_ excluding features that are not visible in satellite imagery.
-Explicitly, these are OSM features with the attributes “Tag:amenity=parking=*” except underground, sheds, carports, garage_boxes.
+Explicitly, these are OpenStreetMap features with the attributes “Tag:amenity=parking=*” except underground, sheds, carports, garage_boxes.
 To prepare training data for building segmentation, we generate polygons from tags with attributes “building=*” except construction, houseboat, static_caravan, stadium, conservatory , digester, greenhouse, ruins.
-We then
-`Osmium <https://wiki.openstreetmap.org/wiki/Osmium>`__ to annotate these parking lots.
+We then use a tool called `Osmium <https://wiki.openstreetmap.org/wiki/Osmium>`__ to annotate these parking lots.

 **Data Engineering.** We built a data engineering pipeline within the larger object detection pipeline.
 This data engineering pipeline streams any set of prefixes off of s3 into prepared training sets.
-First, we stream OSM features (turn lane markings) out of the GeoJSON files on S3 and merge classes and geographic bounding boxes into the feature attributes.Next, we convert these into JSON image annotations grouped by tile.
+First, we stream OpenStreetMap features (turn lane markings) out of the GeoJSON files on S3 and merge classes and geographic bounding boxes into the feature attributes.Next, we convert these into JSON image annotations grouped by tile.
 During this step, the feature bounding boxes are converted to